boriskondev/pm-app/README.md

 ## PM APP
 This application is a simple project management solution for the company I am currently working in.

+The life version is already deployed and can be seen here https://mtest3.netlify.app/

 ## Table of contents
 * [General info](#general-info)
 * [Technologies](#technologies)